 - Invitation letter explaining the reason for their invitation, the duration of your stay, where you will stay, their email, address, and contact number, and an assurance that you will not overstay there.

-- Cover letter stating your itinerary, why you are going to Belgium and explanation/details of relationship with sponsor.
+- Cover letter with itinerary, and explain why you are going to Belgium and explanation/details of relationship with the sponsor.

 - Here is the cover letter I used: [ sample guide ]